Operations

 Category Points How is it determined?

-Completed 20-Minute Pre-Flight +3 Pre-flight time is calculated between the log entries 'Now boarding' and 'Pushing back'.
+Completed 20-Minute Pre-Flight +3 Calculated between the log entries "Now boarding" and "Pushing back".

 Overspeed